behind the scenes

-Filmmaking and Television are in my blood.
+Filmmaking and Photography are in my blood.
 I knew it very early on.
 My father, a television engineer for 43 years, let me tag along with him on projects in studio at the station and out in the field.
 Several of his friends took me under their wing and soon became mentors, sharing their knowledge of cameras and lenses.
 Along with my father, they guided me, teaching and answering questions, exposing me to whole new creative world that would eventually become my own.
 The most important lesson I gleaned from these early times was to have fun at work.

 After high school, having been exposed to “the business”, I initially thought I wanted to be an actor.
 I studied theater in Charlotte, NC, eventually landing a role as a convict for a local film production company.
 What I learned from this experience was that perhaps I had chosen the wrong side of production and that what I really longed for was to get back to the world of my mentors, the world of cameras and lenses.